grafana/grafana/docs/sources/enterprise/access-control/permissions.md

 # Permissions

 Each permission is defined by an action and a scope.
-When evaluating a fine-grained access decision, consider what specific action a user will be allowed to perform and on what resource.
+When evaluating a fine-grained access decision, consider what specific action a user should be allowed to perform, and on what resources (its scope).

 To grant permissions to a user, create built-in role assignments.
-For more information, refer to [Built-in role assignments]({{< relref "./roles.md#built-in-role-assignments" >}}).
+A built-in role assignment is a *modification* to one of the existing built-in roles in Grafana (Viewer, Editor, Admin) For more information, refer to [Built-in role assignments]({{< relref "./roles.md#built-in-role-assignments" >}}).

-To learn more about what permissions are used for what resources, refer to [Resources with fine-grained permissions]({{< relref "./_index.md#resources-with-fine-grained-permissions" >}}).
+To learn more about which permissions are used for which resources, refer to [Resources with fine-grained permissions]({{< relref "./_index.md#resources-with-fine-grained-permissions" >}}).

 ### Action